Making Decisions

 - Most of the Settle and Failure zones are beyond the achievable boundary

 This is why optimization is often irrational.
-The optimal solution may be theoretically superior, but if it lies outside your achievable space, pursuing it wastes resources that could be spent finding an acceptable solution that is actually reachable.
+The optimal solution may be theoretically superior, but if it lies outside the achievable space, pursuing it wastes resources that could be spent finding an acceptable solution that is actually reachable.

 The rational strategy is to search for solutions in the intersection of Acceptable and Achievable.
 This is what satisficing does.